Video: Why is inclusivity important?

 members of the university to acting inclusively.

-It complies with Plymouth University’s equality and diversity policy - which aims to create an inclusive and harmonious place of work and study.
+It complies with University of Plymouth's equality and diversity policy - which aims to create an inclusive and harmonious place of work and study.
 This policy states that it is the responsibility of all employees to act inclusively by supporting and implementing equality and diversity.
 The equality, diversity and inclusion web pages provide more information on equality and diversity policies.

-It is a key part of Plymouth University strategy - the 2020 strategic plan from which all faculties and schools derive their strategic leadership ‘aims to stimulate a friendly, open and inclusive working and learning environment where people feel valued and respected’.
-Furthermore, the Teaching, Learning and Student Experience Strategy 2013-2020 specifically aims to 'develop inclusive learning and assessment opportunities that meet the needs of diverse learners through flexible learning and assessment options’.
+It is a key part of the University of Plymouth's strategy - the 2020 strategic plan from which all faculties and schools derive their strategic leadership ‘aims to stimulate a friendly, open and inclusive working and learning environment where people feel valued and respected’.
+Furthermore, the Teaching, Learning and Student Experience Strategy, specifically aims to 'develop inclusive learning and assessment opportunities that meet the needs of diverse learners through flexible learning and assessment options’.
 This feeds into the Assessment Policy 2014-20 which states that assessment at Plymouth should ‘help students to perform to the best of their abilities through assessment that is inclusive’.

 A commitment to equal access forms the basis of university teaching funding - Plymouth University’s Access Agreement which sets out how increased tuition fee income will be offset by scholarships and support so as not to disadvantage under-represented students in higher education.
 This policy states that Plymouth University will ensure that all students are enabled to gain access to and benefit from higher education provision and opportunities before, during and after graduating.
 A significant amount of teaching income is therefore premised on the provision of a teaching environment that includes and supports all students.
 See the widening participation web pages for more information on how Plymouth University supports otherwise under-represented groups to successfully progress to higher education.